skillitzimberg/recordstore/README.md

 ```
 npm install
 ```

 Run the command:
 ```
 ng serve --open
 ```

-Your default browser should open a new window or tab with the website/app ready to use.
+Your default browser should open a new window or tab with the website/app ready to use at [localhost:4200](localhost:4200).

 ## Known Bugs